Logic

 Logic is the study of correct reasoning.
 It includes both formal and informal logic.
-Formal logic is the science of deductively valid inferences or of logical truths.
-It is a formal science investigating how conclusions follow from premises in a topic-neutral way.
-When used as a countable noun, the term "a logic" refers to a logical formal system that articulates a proof system.
-Formal logic contrasts with informal logic, which is associated with informal fallacies, critical thinking, and argumentation theory.
-While there is no general agreement on how formal and informal logic are to be distinguished, one prominent approach associates their difference with whether the studied arguments are expressed in formal or informal languages.
-Logic plays a central role in multiple fields, such as philosophy, mathematics, computer science, and linguistics.
+Formal logic is the study of deductively valid inferences or logical truths.
+It examines how conclusions follow from premises based on the structure of arguments alone, independent of their topic and content.
+Informal logic is associated with informal fallacies, critical thinking, and argumentation theory.
+Informal logic examines arguments expressed in natural language whereas formal logic uses formal language.
+When used as a countable noun, the term "a logic" refers to a specific logical formal system that articulates a proof system.
+Logic plays a central role in many fields, such as philosophy, mathematics, computer science, and linguistics.